Azure-Samples/semantic-kernel-rag-chat/README.md

     ```
     </details>

-> TODO: If `MyChatFunction.cs` hasn't changed at all, do we still include it here?

-Before running our updated code, we'll need to populate an Azure Cognitive Search index. ~~launch and populate the vector database~~.
+Before running our updated code, we'll need to populate an Azure Cognitive Search index.

-## Populate the data
+## Populate the search index - TODO
 In this section we create and populate an Azure Cognitive Search index with example data (i.e., Microsoft's 2022 10-K financial report). ~~This will take approximately 15 minutes to import and will use OpenAI’s embedding generation service to create embeddings for the 10-K.~~

 1. Open a terminal, change directory to this repo, and run the `importmemories` tool to populate the vector database with your data.